Adam Hloušek

-Adam Hloušek ([ˈadam ˈɦlouʃɛk]; born 20 December 1988) is a Czech professional footballer who last played as a left-back for Trinity Zlín.
+Adam Hloušek ([ˈadam ˈɦlouʃɛk]; born 20 December 1988) is a Czech professional footballer who plays as a left-back.
 He was also a member of the Czech Republic national team.

 Career

 In 2009, Hloušek won the Talent of the Year award at the Czech Footballer of the Year awards.

 For the 2014–15 season he moved to VfB Stuttgart.
 On 31 January 2016, he joined Legia Warsaw.

 In August 2020, Hloušek returned to former club 1.
 FC Kaiserslautern, joining on loan from Viktoria Plzeň.

 On 3 July 2021, he joined the Polish Ekstraklasa side Bruk-Bet Termalica Nieciecza.
 On 5 January 2022, he left the club by mutual consent.

 In January 2022, Hloušek returned to the Czech First League, he joined FC Fastav Zlín.